 As in the case with The Swag, the product helps keep fruits and veggies fresher for longer.
 Their target audience likely eats fruits and veggies in their home-cooked meals, meaning that they are likely generally healthy and concerned with food waste.

-By understanding how your products improve the lives of your customers, you are better understanding your target customer.
+By understanding how your products improve the lives of your customers, you are better understanding your target customers.

 6. Test paid ads on your target market